Haoke98/django-celery-stack/README.md

       The design of Django Celery Stack & Admin is flexible, allowing for easy integration with other Django applications and Celery components to meet various requirements.

 ![](assets/registeredTaskList.png)
-Whether you are a traditional web developer who needs to process a large amount of data or a system administrator who requires complex scheduling tasks, Django Celery Stack & Admin is the perfect choice for you.
-It provides an efficient and scalable asynchronous task and scheduling solution that will make your Django project run smoother.
-Join us now and start enjoying the convenience brought by Django Celery Stack & Admin!
+For both traditional web developers handling substantial data processing needs and system administrators tasked with intricate scheduling, this full stack solution for Celery and Django compatibility is the optimal selection.
+It delivers a proficient and scalable framework for managing asynchronous tasks and scheduling, enhancing the performance of your Django projects.
+Embrace this solution today and begin reaping the benefits of streamlined task management and scheduling within your Django environment.

 ### Develop & Contribution

 1. Clone the project to your local.
     ```shell
     git clone https://github.com/Haoke98/django-celery-stack.git